Davey Gunn: Hollyford Track and tourism

 In 1936, Gunn began guiding tramping parties down his Hollyford Track, and would continue doing so until his death in 1955.
-Friendly and hospitable, possessing considerable personal charm, Gunn became a well-known and popular figure.
+Gunn became a well-known and popular figure.
 He was respected for his bushcraft, his energy, and his knowledge of the area.

 On Christmas Day 1955, Gunn was fording the Hollyford River on horseback near Hidden Falls, with a 12-year-old boy mounted behind him.
 The horse stumbled and fell, and both riders were seen to find their feet in the river, until the horse stood up and they were both swept away and drowned.
 Gunn's body was never found.

 After his death his son, Murray, continued to guide trampers in the area, and started "Gunn's Camp", a rest-stop for trampers with store and small museum, which still stands near the southern end of the track, around from the Milford Sound-Te Anau highway.

 Legacy

 Mount Gunn in the Hollyford Valley is named after him.